Ksan8/wwcode-pdx/README.md

 **Type of Site:** Responsive website

-**Next steps:** Wait for design approval, then fill out category pages and topic pages.
+**Next steps:** Finalize design; tweak Home Page, fill out category pages and topic pages.

 [this is a work in progress - check back soon for updated versions]